Can I Have Sex With A Urinary Tract Infection (UTI)

 After starting treatment, you can probably have sex, but you should hold off until your symptoms go away.

-for this to be a smart option, your symptoms truly need to be gone, since sexual activity could only aggravate the region worse.
+However, for this to be a smart option, your symptoms truly need to be gone, since sexual activity could only aggravate the region worse.

 If you have UTI symptoms, you probably won’t even want to have sex.
-Not exactly turn-on when you feel the need to race to the closest restroom every other second.
+Not exactly a turn-on when you feel the need to race to the closest restroom every other second.

 Even if your symptoms go away, take your antibiotics until the end of the recommended course.